Four Questions Landlords Ask About Security Deposits

-While you are holding your renter’s money for the period of their tenancy, the money remains theirs, and is due to be returned to them upon moving out.
+While you are holding your renter’s money for the period of their tenancy, the money remains theirs and is due to be returned to them upon moving out.
 Moreover, many states require that a tenant’s security deposit gain interest during the period it is deposited with a landlord, and tracking the interest accrued while that money is sitting in your account could prove next to impossible.

-For the purposes of both accounting and transparency, most landlords place security deposits in separate accounts to avoid confusion or comingling of funds, making it easy to return a tenant’s deposit in a quick and orderly fashion.
-A quick note here that if you are running your rental properties as a business, you should have a business bank account separate from your personal one.
+For the purposes of both accounting and transparency, most landlords place security deposits in separate accounts to avoid confusion or commingling of funds, making it easy to return a tenant’s deposit in a quick and orderly fashion.
+A quick note here is that if you are running your rental properties as a business, you should have a business bank account separate from your personal one.

 What can I deduct from the security deposit?